Google Ads update · in effect since 17 August 2026

 Google’s new Bid Target Adjustment Tool goes live in your Google Ads account.
 You can review past results and apply new targets in a few clicks.

-Google sends a notification to any account that was “Limited by budget” in the last 12 months and uses Target CPA or Target ROAS.
+Google notified accounts that were “Limited by budget” in the previous 12 months and use Target CPA or Target ROAS.

 17 August 2026

-The bidding change takes effect.
-Budget-limited campaigns start aiming for the exact target you set — no longer beating it for free.
+The bidding change took effect.
+Budget-limited campaigns now aim for the exact target you set — no longer beating it for free.

 Open Google Ads and filter for “Limited by budget.”